Checklist for direct transit with Passar

 - After receipt has been confirmed and clearance has been granted, the goods can be transported through Switzerland.

-Transit entry (exit from Switzerland again)
+Transit exit from Switzerland

 - A new transport declaration is required for re-exportation.
 This can likewise be created using the Activ app (without the Activ app: present transit accompanying documents at the customs office).